 e) It may be necessary to flatten the data before the measurement, e.g. by a 1st order horizontal line levelling routine.

-f) Calculate the RMS roughness (Rq, see chapter 5) of the image, this is the noise floor.
+f) Calculate the RMS roughness (Rq, see chapter 5) of the image, this value is the noise floor.

 The achievable noise floor varies from one instrument to another, as well as depending on the noise in the environment, the measurement parameters, and the vibration isolation, but typically a sub-Ångström noise floor can be achieved.
-An example of type of image you should get is shown in the image above.
+An example of type of image you should get is shown in the image above. it's important that you scan a small image before doing the "zero size" image, as the instrument must be in feedback for the noise floor to be measured.